dd2480-group14-2024/assignment4/report.md

 How did you grow as a team, using the Essence standard to evaluate yourself?

+Our team is still in the performing stage.
+The team is working well together, and we are able to work autonomously.
+We are usually able to meet all of our commitments, and we are able to adapt our way of workig to suit each assignment.
+After the completion of this final lab, the team will enter the adjourned state, as we will have accomplished everything we set out to do.
+During the course, our communication and understanding of each other has improved, which has led to more effective teamwork and a clearer division of tasks.
+This could of course still be improved further.
+We usually don't have many meetings apart from an initial one to distribute responsibilities.
+Having more regular meetings to stay synced with one another is one possible improvement to make sure we are always on the same page.

 Optional (point 6): How would you put your work in context with best software engineering practice?

 Optional (point 7): Is there something special you want to mention here?